quicwg/base-drafts/draft-ietf-quic-transport.md

 Even though a sender is encouraged to assemble frames containing up-to-date information every time it sends a packet, it is not forbidden to retransmit copies of frames from lost packets.
+A sender which retransmits copies of frames must deal with decreases in available payload size due to change in packet number length, connection ID length, and Path MTU.
 A receiver MUST accept packets containing an outdated frame, such as a MAX_DATA frame carrying a smaller maximum data than one found in an older packet.

 Upon detecting losses, a sender MUST take appropriate congestion control action.
 The details of loss detection and congestion control are described in